guru-apr21/Learn-SQL/README.md

 Changing the members of the enum can be expensive and also enums are not reusable.
 A better approach is to create a separate table and store the values.
 We refer to these kind of tables as lookup table.
 We also have another similar type called SET(...).
 A SET can store multiple values.
 So similar to ENUMS we specify the list of allowable values and then we can store multiple values in the column.

+## Date and Time Types

+In MySQL we have four data types for storing date and time values.

+* DATE - for storing date without the time component.
+* TIME - for storing time value.
+* DATETIME - It's size is 8 bytes so if we want to store dates that go beyond 2038 we should use this type.
+* TIMESTAMP - for keeping track of when a row was created or last updated.
+It's size is 4 bytes and it can only store the dates upto the year 2038.
+This is called the year 2038 problem.
+* YEAR - for storing the four digit year.